Talcum Powder Claim

 Talcum Powder Lawsuits Allege Failure to Warn

-Despite ongoing safety concerns, talc is still used in personal care products marketed to women, most notably Johnson’s Baby Powder and Shower to Shower.
-Neither the FDA nor Johnson & Johnson has issued any warnings to consumers about the risk of ovarian cancer associated with these popular products.
+Despite ongoing safety concerns, talcum powder is still used in personal care products marketed to women, most notably Johnson’s Baby Powder and Shower to Shower.
+Neither the FDA nor Johnson & Johnson has issued any warnings to consumers about the risk of ovarian cancer associated with these favorite products.
 Talcum powder lawsuits allege violations of consumer protection laws, negligence, failure to warn, and wrongful death.

 Send us a message